-A line is a long, narrow mark or band connecting two points.
-It has one-dimension — length.
+A line is a basic element of art.
+It is a long, narrow mark or band connecting two points.
+It has one dimension — length.
 When two ends of a line meet, a shape is created.
 Lines can suggest forms by creating volume.
-Lines can also create textures and pattern when combined with other lines.
+Lines can also create textures and patterns when combined with other lines.

-A line is a basic building block* of all visual art.
-They are very important to a composition as lines perform a number of functions.
-They can be used to divide the composition, direct the viewers gaze, define shapes, and/or make a statement.
+A line is a basic building block of all visual art.
+It is essential to a composition since a line can perform a number of functions.
+It can divide the composition, direct the viewer’s gaze, define shapes, and make a statement.

 Lines allow the artist to direct the viewer’s eye into and around the composition along a path from form, color, or shape within a work of art.
 They can vary in width, direction, and length, and they often define the edges of a form.
 Lines can be horizontal, vertical, diagonal, straight, curved, thick, or thin.

 Types Of Lines

 - impart a sense of peacefulness, vastness, stability, and constancy